Mike Wallace, Chair of Advisory Board

 Suzanne Wasserman is an historian and award-winning filmmaker.
 She has a Ph.D. in American History from New York University.
 Wasserman lectures, writes and consults about New York City history, especially the history of the Lower East Side.
 She has published widely on topics such as the Great Depression, Jewish nostalgia, housing, restaurant culture, tourism, pushcart peddling, the Jewish silent screen actress Theda Bara, 19th century saloons, and 21st century street fairs.
 She was an historical consultant on Ron Howard’s, Cinderella Man.
 She is the co-author of Life on the Lower East Side, 1937-1950: the Photographs of Rebecca Lepkoff (Princeton Architectural Press).

 Her 2003 award-winning film, Thunder in Guyana, is about her cousin, Janet Jagan, who became President of Guyana in South America.
 The film aired nationally on PBS as part of the Independent Lens series in February, 2005.
 The film won Best Documentary at the Boston Jewish Film Festival and a Cine Golden Eagle in 2004.
 She has received grants from the director John Sayles, New York State Council on the Arts, NY Women in Film and Television, and others.
 Her second film, a short documentary, titled Brooklyn among the Ruins premiered at the Coney Island Film Festival in 2005 and was broadcast on PBS/WNET’s series REEL New York in 2006.
 Her third film, released in 2010, is a new, short documentary Sweatshop Cinderella, about the immigrant writer Anzia Yezierska.
 Sweatshop Cinderella and Thunder in Guyana are distributed by Women Make Movies.
-She is at work on a fourth documentary about butchers and butchering entitled Meat Hooked!
+Her fourth and most recent documentary, Meat Hooked!, is about the rise and fall (and return) of butchering in NYC.

 To read an interview of Suzanne Wasserman by poet, journalist and photographer Brian Berger, click here.